maxiin/MeetIn/README.md

 ![](./presentation/1.png)  |  ![](./presentation/2.png) | ![](./presentation/3.png) | ![](./presentation/4.png) | ![](./presentation/5.png)

 ## WIP
+## Building

+Before building the app, api keys need to be applied with `dart pre-build.dart` you will need a google api key (google maps + places api) the script can be seen [here](./pre-build.dart)

 ## Native functionalities i want to test

 - [x] geo